Worried that your child takes abuse from peers at school? Here's what to look for

 While displaying one or a few of these signs might be concerning for parents, that doesn’t necessarily mean a child is being bullied.
 But it’s important to take note of changing behaviors to ensure children can get the help they need.

-If you suspect a child might be the victim of bullying by their peers, your first instinct might be to confront the parent of the bully or bring it to a teacher or principal’s attention.
+If you suspect a child might be the victim of bullying, your first instinct might be to confront the parent of the bully or bring it to a teacher or the principal’s attention.
 While this could be an effective strategy, it could also make things worse.

-First, Hildreth recommends having an open conversation with the child about your concerns.
+Hildreth recommends having an open conversation with your child about your concerns.
 Start by simply talking and asking questions.
 How do they feel at school?
 Who do they hang out with?
 Do they need your support?
-Let them know that you have noticed some changes in them and want to help them sort it out and feel better.
-Getting bullied is an uncomfortable conversation for any child, so it’s important to approach him or her from a loving, gentle perspective and become an ally.
+Let them know that you’ve noticed some changes in their behavior and want to help them sort it out and feel better.
+Talking about getting bullied is an uncomfortable conversation for any child to have, so it’s important to approach him or her from a loving, gentle perspective and become an ally.
 Here are some tips to start:

-● Develop your relationship with your child so they feel like they can talk to you about anything.
+First of all, develop your relationship with your child so they feel like they can talk to you about anything.
 Ask specific questions about their day or talk about their interests.
-The more comfortable they are with you, the more likely they’ll open up.
+The more comfortable they are with you, the more likely it is that they’ll open up.